pglevy/sms-com/passion-projects.md

 This approach requires a firm commitment and intense focus for a 3-month timeline during which we'll meet on a regular basis for both demonstration of your progress and short check-ins to answer questions and keep you on track.
 We'll also collaborate offline through chat and sharing other resources and materials to support you in your goal.

-**I am only accepting 10 students into this program so I can focus on spending quality time with each student.** I will not be doing any other teaching outside of these Passion Projects.

 ### What are some examples of Passion Projects?

 These are just some examples.
 At the beginning of the project, I'll help you come up with a challenging goal that is meaningful to you.
 Depending on your goal, I'll help you learn the appropriate skills along the way from a variety of sources.